Mobile Client Contract (OSS Runtime)¶

 Runtime streams JSON envelopes of this form:

-Common type values: - chat.text - chat.print - chat.input_ack - chat.tool_call - chat.tool_call_complete - chat.tool_call_dismiss - chat.tool_response - chat.usage_delta - chat.usage_summary - chat.run_complete - chat.resume_boundary - chat.custom_event - chat.error - chat.attachment_uploaded - Control/ack events such as ack.input, ack.tool_call_response, chat.mode_changed, chat.workflow_started
+Common type values: - chat.text - chat.print - chat.input_ack - chat.tool_call - chat.tool_call_complete - chat.tool_call_dismiss - chat.tool_response - chat.awaiting_reply - chat.usage_delta - chat.usage_summary - chat.run_complete - chat.resume_boundary - chat.custom_event - chat.error - chat.attachment_uploaded - Control/ack events such as ack.input, ack.tool_call_response, chat.mode_changed, chat.workflow_started

 Note: - A chat_meta event type is currently emitted (not namespaced as chat.chat_meta). - Response-required runtime UI should expect chat.tool_call with awaiting_response=true and possibly interaction_type=input_request, and should answer with tool_call_response.
-If the tool call carries display=composer, a chat-style client should route the user's normal composer submission into that response instead of opening a second text box.
+If the tool call carries display=composer, a chat-style client should route the user's normal composer submission into that response instead of opening a second text box. - chat.awaiting_reply means AG2 handed control back to the user without a dedicated response-bearing tool call.
+The next composer message should resume the workflow on the same chat session.

 5) Resume and Replay Contract¶